Raku/advent/raku-advent-2022/articles/junction-transformers.md

 This carries `'any'` as a type of operation and `0..9` as a list of *eigenstates* internally.
 In a smartmatch context, this can match against any object that can smartmatch against any digit.
-The list of eigenstates is not exposed, but there is a means of processing them individually.
+Its list of eigenstates is not exposed, but there is a means of processing its contents.

 The `~~` smartmatch operator delegates to the `ACCEPTS` method on the RHS prior to a `Bool` coercion on its result.
 For example, we'll depend on `Code.ACCEPTS`